Litigation Strategy | Online Course | 2026

 Ismail Hussain SC is a former Judge of the High Court and Competition Appeal Court.
 He has been a highly popular LEAD trainer for many years.
 Mr Hussain SC is an expert in commercial drafting, opinion writing, litigation, and case management.
 He is also a published author.
 He is a Professor of law at Nelson Mandela University.

-What previous attendees said
+What previous attendees said:

 - This was wonderful training with very relevant information on modern litigation.
 I also learned about correcting bad habits that I have picked up along the way.